nirvanasupermind/volcano/documentation.md

 // comment
 ```

-## 3 Values and Types
+# 3 Values and Types
 Tachyon is a dynamically-typed programming language so variables do not have types, only values do, and there are no type annotations.
 The eight basic types of value are as follows: number, string, vector, function, thread, file, object, and null.
 Unlike traditional prototype-based programming languages such as Self or Io, Tachyon does not make all values objects as this is a bottleneck on performance.
-All-values are first-class values and can be stored in object properties, variables, vectors and passed as function parameters.
+All-values are first-class values and can be stored in object members, variables, vectors and passed as function parameters.
 ## 3.1 Number
 A number represents an IEEE-754 double-precision floating-point number.
 There is no distiction between integer and floating-point types to avoid expensive type-checking during arithmetic operations, and due to the internal "NaN-boxing" representation used in the C++ transpiler implementation.
 Booleans are not a type, again to avoid expensive typechecking and type conversion.
 Tachyon simply uses the number 0 for false and the number 1 for true, as in C prior to C99.